MarcAstr0/sap-hana-dss/README.md

-# sap-hana-web-interface
+# SAP HANA DSS
-Web interface for connecting to a SAP HANA database and running queries.
+Data Services Server for connecting to a SAP HANA database and running queries